bitegarden/bitegarden.github.io/_posts/2023-08-29-new-product-sonarqube-control-center_en.md

 ---
 layout: post
-title:  New product - Control Center for SonarQube™
+title:  New product! - Control Center for SonarQube™
 description: We launched a new plugin that offers greater control over SonarQube for administrators

 permalink: new-product-sonarqube-control-center